kubernetes/enhancements/keps/sig-scheduling/5927-distributed-tracing-in-kube-scheduler/README.md

 ### Context Propagation

 To link Scheduler traces back to the original creation of the Pod, this proposal extracts the W3C Trace Context from Pod annotations using the helper functions proposed in [KEP-5915: Standardizing Async Trace Context Propagation](https://github.com/kubernetes/enhancements/issues/5915).
-KEP-5915 adds `InjectContext`, `ExtractContext`, and `StartReconcileSpan` primitives to `k8s.io/component-base/tracing` that standardize how controllers propagate trace context across asynchronous boundaries using object annotations and OpenTelemetry Span Links.

-**The Scheduler as the first adopter of KEP-5915:** The kube-scheduler is a natural first consumer of this pattern.
-It is the most prominent asynchronous component in the Pod lifecycle — it watches for unscheduled Pods and reconciles them independently of the original API request.
-Adopting KEP-5915's `ExtractContext` and Span Link pattern here serves as a concrete, high-value proof point for the async trace context propagation standard.
-Success in the Scheduler paves the way for adoption in other async consumers (Kubelet, kube-controller-manager, custom operators).

 The design of trace context injection in the API Server does not impact this proposal.
 The scheduler extracts trace context from Pod annotations to create Span Links, and re-injects its own context after binding using KEP-5915's helpers.
-KEP-5915 proposes that when the API Server handles a Pod creation request, it injects the current trace context (from the HTTP request's `traceparent` header) into the Pod's annotations (e.g., `tracing.k8s.io/traceparent`) using KEP-5915's `InjectContext`.

 When the Scheduler picks up the Pod: